IBM/ibm-spectrum-scale-install-infra/MIGRATING.md

 # Migrating from master to main

 This Git repository has two branches: `master`, which is now stable, and `main`, which is where new functionality will be implemented.
-Your playbooks need to be adjusted when switching from one branch to the other, and these adjustments are outlined in this document.
+Your playbooks need to be adjusted when switching from one branch to the other — and these adjustments are outlined in this document.

 ## What's changing?

-A long term goal of this project is to make the code available through [Ansible Galaxy](https://galaxy.ansible.com/).
+A long-term goal of this project is to publish the code through [Ansible Galaxy](https://galaxy.ansible.com/).
 It became clear that changes to the project's directory structure would be inevitable to follow the conventions imposed by Galaxy (i.e. [Collections format](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html)) — and this was taken as an opportunity to also rename all existing roles and some variables for consistency.
 See [#570](https://github.com/IBM/ibm-spectrum-scale-install-infra/pull/570), [#572](https://github.com/IBM/ibm-spectrum-scale-install-infra/pull/572), and [#590](https://github.com/IBM/ibm-spectrum-scale-install-infra/pull/590) for details.

 All playbooks using the Ansible roles provided by this project need to adapt this new naming scheme, in order to use the latest updates implemented in the `main` branch.